ray-project/ray/doc/source/fault-tolerance.rst

   ``load_checkpoint`` method takes care of this.

 Here is an example in which we checkpoint the actor state every other iteration.
+In this example, we save the checkpoints in a local file.
+To make this work in the multi-node setting, we would need to write to a distributed file system or some globally accessible storage.

 .. code-block:: python